senteujoshua/GFG160/README.md

 The repository is structured to track daily progress and organize solutions by topics for easy navigation:

-📅 Daily Progress Tracker\n
+📅 Daily Progress Tracker
-Day	Topic	Problems Solved	Notes\n
+Day	Topic	Problems Solved	Notes
-Day 1	Arrays	Returned second largest number in array of positive numbers.\n Day 2 Arrays	Reverse an Array and moved all zeros to the end of the array .
+Day 1	Arrays	Returned second largest number in array of positive numbers.
+Day 2 Arrays	Reverse an Array and moved all zeros to the end of the array .
-Day 3 Arrays  Rotate an array.\n
+Day 3 Arrays  Rotate an array.
 ...
 📖 Topics Covered
 Here are the topics I’ll tackle over the 160 days: